Let’s talk about your projects

 This method requires more manpower and a longer time, but it's more insightful as the questions you ask can be changed during the research sessions.

-In designing digital products, observing may be a bit limited, but with user heat tracking, we can now gain data on how users use an interface - whether they skip certain items or linger too long at certain sections.
+In designing digital products, observing may be a bit limited, but with user heat tracking, we can now gain qualitative data on how users use an interface - whether they skip certain items or linger too long at certain sections.

 Based on Interaction-Design Foundation, observations are great for usability testing too.